Wife–sister narratives in the Book of Genesis: Abraham and Abimelech

 narrates the story of Abraham emigrating to the southern region of Gerar, whose king is named Abimelech.
 Abraham states that Sarah, his wife, is really his sister, leading Abimelech to try to take Sarah as a wife; however, God intervened before Abimelech touched Sarah.
 Abimelech complains to Abraham, who states that Sarah is his half-sister.

 Abimelech rebuking Abraham by Wenceslas Hollar.
-Abimelech asks Abraham, "What has thou done unto us?"
+Abimelech asks Abraham, "What hast thou done unto us?"

 Abimelech then restores Sarah to Abraham, and gives him gifts of livestock and servants by way of apology, and also allows Abraham to reside anywhere in Gerar.
 Abimelech also gives 1000 pieces of silver to Abraham to reprove Sarah by a "covering of the eyes".
 Abraham then prays for Abimelech and the king and his wife and concubines are able to conceive children; they previously could not.